baumanab/baumanab.github.io/_posts/articles/seattle_crime/2016-02-10-North-Seattle-Crime-Project.md

 ### TODO: Brainstorming of Ideas of things we can provide
 - guiding principle should be tools or data packages that empower, enable action, and are maintainable.
-- Basic explanation of crimes in general in seattle
+- Basic explanation of crimes in general in Seattle
 - crimes by neighborhood
-- do any crimes stand out in a neighborhood
+- Top 5 or crimes that stand out for each neighborhood
 - what crimes are occuring we can help prevent (e.g. mail theft, use lockboxes etc.)
 - a data package for city officials or neighborhood organizations
 - enhanced stats or visualizations to aid understanding about the data
 - a reporting tool or mechnaism to build a data set of crimes not being reported to police ("petty crimes") or suspicious activities for which police may not be able to respond
 - a mapping tool
 - an alert tool
+- a progress tool (are things getting better or worse by crime by neighborhood)